Tinsmore/FPGA-Pipelined-CPU/README.md

-# FPGA-Pipelined-CPU
-##A Verilog Based Pipelined CPU.
+# A Verilog-based Pipelined CPU on FPGA.